AnwarSh18/AnwarSh18/README.md

-- 👋 Hi, I’m @AnwarSh18
+- 👋 Hi, I’m @AnwarSh18.
-- 👀 I’m interested in programming languages.
+- 👀 I’m interested in programming languages and system administrator for IBM iSeries.
 - 🌱 I’m currently learning RPGLE language for IBM iSeries Systems.
 - 💞️ I’m looking to collaborate on RPGLE Language.
 - 📫 How to reach me with thise email anwar.sh69@gmail.com